mylonasc/mylonasc.github.io/_posts/2019-02-10-neopixels.md

 Constructing the frame:
 ![construction 3 ](/img/construction4.jpg)

-A video of the matrix running a default script with an arduino before I constructed the the carton grid to give it the pixel look:
+A video of the matrix running a default script with an arduino before I constructed the carton grid to give it the pixel look:

 <video width="720" height="480" controls="controls">
   <source src="/img/video_led_matrix.mp4" type="video/mp4">